dpausp/ansible-playbook-mediatum/README.md

 You can add -vvvv to the command line to see more information if something wents wrong.
 SSH problems are the most common cause.

-After installation is completed, mediaTUM is running on Port 8081 (HTTPS only).
+After installation is completed, mediaTUM is running on Port 443 with default settings (HTTPS only).
 You can login with `Administrator` as username and `xadmin1` as password.